aleshaleksey/fansys23/spell-list.md

 **Upcast**: For every extra MP, the spell may:
 - Last for an extra hour, or:
 - Allow the caster to give the target an extra command or:
-- Add an extra tower.
+- Add an extra target.

 ### Fire Ward
 |Name|Fire Ward [Barrier, Fire]|